Super Mario Bros. 3 Review

 Back in 1990 when this was released in the USA, Mario fever was at an all time high.
 A few months earlier, there had even been a movie released called ‘The Wizard’ with that kid from the Wonder Years, which was essentially a commercial for this game.

-If you never played SMB3 when it was first released, this will all be new to you (you lucky, lucky person!).
-What you’ll find is a particularly engrossing game, packed with power-ups, a few mini-games, and some truly devious levels.
-The variety is huge!
+If you never played Super Mario Bros.
+3 when it was first released, this will all be new to you (you lucky, lucky person!).
+What you’ll find is a particularly engrossing game, packed with power-ups, a few mini-games, and some truly devious levels; the variety is impressive.
 Levels move left, right, up, and down – and on occasion you’ll go behind the scenery to discover hidden secrets.
 Some levels are straightforward affairs – avoid the koopas, collect some coins, etc. – but others are so complex you can’t fully explore them unless you have the right power-up for the level.

 Mario can be equipped with a variety of power-ups.
 The standard growth mushroom and fire flower are present but you also have access to a raccoon suit, a frog suit and maybe the coolest one, a hammer brothers suit, which allows you to fling hammers and cover yourself in a hard shell.
 You can also commandeer a big wind-up boot to leap around in.
 The raccoon suit has a neat feature that can only be exploited if you can build up some speed - acquire take-off speed and you can take to the air in a burst of flight to reach new areas.